Cairi-S/vegan-Glasgow/README.md

 - To have quick access to price points so I know that I will be dining out within my budget.
 - To know where I can grab a "cheap and cheerful" bite to eat while maintaining my dietary choices.
 - To know where I can dine out locally when I am too tired to cook a meal at home.
-- To quickly find restaurants close to the area of the city I am exploring when hunger hits.
 - To find rough mealtimes of restaurants so I know what will be open when I am looking to dine.
 - To be able to find cafe options as well as restaurants for those times I just want coffee and a cake.
 - To be able to express my thoughts on a restaurant and its menu.